 If the divorce involves children or any significant amount of money or other assets, you are strongly advised to use a solicitor.
-Your solicitor can:
+They can:

 Although your solicitor can advise you, it’s still up to you to choose how to use the solicitor.
-For example, you and your spouse might try to reach a preliminary agreement between yourselves or use a mediation service (see 8).
+For example, you and your spouse might try to reach a preliminary agreement between yourselves or use a mediation service.

 Your solicitor needs to understand the background to the divorce, what financial assets are involved, and whether there are any children.
 The information you provide should include:

 The more information you can provide, the easier it is for your solicitor to understand the circumstances and to advise you.
 Your solicitor can ask your spouse’s solicitor to provide details of any important information you cannot provide, but this will tend to increase delays and costs.